-where cm\hostname is the name of the Cloudera Manager host and api\version is the correct version of the API for the version of Cloudera Manager you are using.
-For example, http://tcdn5-1.ent.cloudera.com:7180/api/v10/cm/deployment.
+where cm hostname is the name of the Cloudera Manager host and api version is the correct version of the API for the version of Cloudera Manager you are using.
+For example, http://tcdn5-1.ent.cloudera.com:7180/api/v11/cm/deployment.

 - 3. Stop all services on the cluster. - 4.
 Stop the Cloudera Management Service. - 5.
 Stop the Cloudera Manager Server. - 6.
 Stop the Cloudera Manager Agents on the hosts that will be having the hostname changed. - 7.
-Back up the Cloudera Manager Server database using mysqldump, pg\dump, or another preferred backup utility.
+Back up the Cloudera Manager Server database using mysqldump, pg_dump, or another preferred backup utility.
 Store the backup in a safe location. - 8.
 Update names and principals: - a.
 Update the target hosts using standard per-OS/name service methods (/etc/hosts, dns, /etc/sysconfig/network, hostname, and so on).
 Ensure that you remove the old hostname. - b.
 If you are changing the hostname of the host running Cloudera Manager Server do the following: - a.
 Change the hostname per step 8.a. - b.
-Update the Cloudera Manager hostname in /etc/cloudera-scm-agent/config.ini on all Agents. - c.
+Update the Cloudera Manager hostname in /etc/cloudera-scm-agent/config.ini on all Agents.

+- c.
 If the cluster is configured for Kerberos security, do the following: - a.
-Remove old hostname cluster service principals from the KDC database using one of the following: - Use the delprinc command within kadmin.local interactive shell. - From the command line:
+Remove the old hostname cluster principals. - If you are using an MIT KDC, remove old hostname cluster service principals from the KDC database using one of the following: - Use the delprinc command within kadmin.local interactive shell.

+From the command line:

-Open cluster-princ.txt and remove any non-cluster service principal entries within it.
-Make sure that the default krbtqt and other principals you created, or were created by Kerberos by default, are not removed by running the following: for i in 'cat cluster-princ.txt'; do yes yes | kadmin.local -q "delprinc \$i"; done.
+Open cluster-princ.txt and remove any noncluster service principal entries.
+Make sure that the default krbtgt and other principals you created, or that were created by Kerberos by default, are not removed by running the following: for i in 'cat cluster-princ.txt'; do yes yes | kadmin.local -q "delprinc \$i"; done.

-b.
-Start the Cloudera Manager database and Cloudera Manager Server.
+- For an Active Directory KDC, an AD administrator must manually delete the principals for the old hostname from Active Directory. - b.
+Start the Cloudera Manager database and Cloudera Manager Server. - c.

-- c.
 Start the Cloudera Manager Agents on the newly renamed hosts.
 The Agents should show a current heartbeat in Cloudera Manager. - d.
 Within the Cloudera Manager Admin Console click the Hosts tab. - e.
 Select the checkbox next to the host with the new name. - f.
 Select Actions > Regenerate Keytab. - 9.
 If one of the hosts that was renamed has a NameNode configured with high availability and automatic failover enabled, reconfigure the ZooKeeper Failover Controller znodes to reflect the new hostname. - a.
 Start ZooKeeper Servers.